How to Choose a Cyber Career Path

 - Cloud security risk management specialist: Focuses on assessing and managing risk within a cloud environment.
 Is often required to apply the six-step NIST RMF and FedRAMP standards.

 - Chief information security officer (CISO): Develops the foundation for the IS program and sets policy, and is typically responsible for ongoing compliance with regulations and standards.

 - Information systems security manager (ISSM): Researches, develops, and reviews information security (IS) requirements, determining which security controls to implement.
 The ISSM works with the CISO to maintain the security posture of an organization.

 - Information systems security engineer (ISSE): Safeguards an organization’s computer networks, systems, and data by designing, implementing, and monitoring security measures.

 - Penetration tester: Also referred to as an ethical hacker, performs pre-planned and sometimes invasive tests on computer systems, networks, and web-based and mobile applications to assess vulnerabilities and exploits.

 - Incident responder: Monitors operations and security events, analyzes and verifies security threats, and responds to attacks.

 - Security architect: Designs, builds, and oversees network and computer security implementations.
 The security architect is a senior position that works with the ISSM, or in place of the ISSM in many organizations.

 So which type of cybersecurity job role interests you the most?
-Choosing one doesn’t prevent you from moving laterally or up the ladder in the future — for example, you can progress from an analyst role to a more technical position, or jump to management — but knowing where your interests lie today will help you properly assess your job readiness, evaluate needed training or education, and narrow your job search.
+Choosing one doesn’t prevent you from moving laterally or up the ladder in the future — for example, you can progress from an analyst role to a more technical position, or jump to management — but knowing where you’re interests lie today will help you properly assess you’re job readiness, evaluate needed training or education, and narrow you’re job search.